-Saskatchewan and Ontario are attempting to derail a federal carbon price through the courts, and Ecojustice is asking for leave to intervene in the case.
+Saskatchewan and Ontario are attempting to derail a federal carbon price through the courts, and Ecojustice has been given leave to intervene in their cases.

 A judicial reference posed by the Government of Saskatchewan to the province’s Court of Appeal asks: The Greenhouse Gas Pollution Pricing Act was introduced into Parliament on March 28, 2018 as Part 5 of Bill C-74.
 If enacted, will this Act be unconstitutional in whole or in part?

 If the Court finds that the legislation is constitutional, it confirms Ottawa can tax fuels and substances leading to carbon emissions.
 If the Court finds that a significant portion is unconstitutional, it probably means Ottawa’s approach to curbing emissions is not valid.